XFox111/SimpleOTP/SECURITY.md

 > [!IMPORTANT]
 Support of .NET preview versions is not guaranteed and is to be announced.

+> [!IMPORTANT]
+.NET Core, .NET Standard and other .NET editions existing prior to .NET 5 are not and will not be supported

 ## Reporting a Vulnerability
 If you found any vulnerability, please tell us on opensource@xfox111.net.
 You'll get all updates on a reported issue, unless you stated it in the message